Antique American Clock Replacements

-Brass American clock movement Replacement made in India.
-These unit are made with the same sizes as many early American pendulum clocks.
-These were made in mass production in the late 1800's and early 1900's originally.
-Popular sized unit for a variety of clock case styles produced in early America.
-Accurately reproduced American style movement with brass plates, oil sinks and front or rear mount pendulums.
-The quality overall is not the same as the antique units but makes a clock run for years again despite this.
+American clock movement Replacements made in India.
+These brass Antique American Clock Replacements are the same size as many early American pendulum clocks.
+Therefore, they fit a variety of clock case styles made in that time period.
+An accurate reproduction of the American style movement with brass plates and oil sinks.
+These movements are also available in front or rear mount pendulums.
+The overall quality is not the same as the antique units, however it will make the clock run again for years.

 American clock movement matching

 American clock movement matching is to replace the antique unit with a modern equivalent.
-Us American's loved the mass produced eight day time strike units back in the 1920's through the 1940's.
-These are the ones seen in the Kitchen clocks, ginger bread clocks, Steeple clocks in the shelf clock series.
+Americans fell in love with the eight day time strike units back in the 1920's through the 1940's.
+These units had a mass reproduction.
+Subsequently, they are the ones seen in Kitchen clocks, gingerbread clocks, and in thes shelf clock series of Steeple clocks.
 Mantle clocks, short drop wall clocks and the long drop units were also popular in this time period.

 The American mass produced movements

 Most of these units had a bar style outer plates instead of a full brass plate.
 The winding arbor distances between each other and also the hand shaft were often the same.
-All of these units had the type of suspension with the feather steel at the top and a hook on the bottom.
-They were all 8 day run time on a single full wind up with the clock key.
-All the pendulum lengths were reduced to mainly 4 lengths for the mass produced American units.
+All of these units have the type of suspension with the feather steel at the top and a hook on the bottom.
+They all run for 8 days on a single full wind with the clock key.
+All the pendulum lengths were cut back to 4 lengths due to the mass production of the American units.
 The hand shaft length from the front plate and all the way out to the end had some consistency in later years also.